cisocrgroup/ocrd_cis/README.md

 required and must be executed and aligned beforehand (see [the test script](tests/run_postcorrection_test.bash) for an example).

+There is a basic model trained on the OCR-D ground truth.
+It gets installed allongside this module.
+You can get the model's install path using `ocrd-cis-data -model` (see below for a description of `ocrd-cis-data`).
+To use this model (or any other model) the `model` parameter in the configuration file must be set to the path of the model to use.
+Be aware that the models are trained with a specific maximal number of OCR's (usally 2) and that is not possible to use more OCR's than the number used for training (it is possible to use less, though).

 Arguments:
  * `--parameter` path to configuration file
  * `--input-file-grp` name of the master-OCR file group